ably/ably-js/README.md

 - Make sure the tests are passing in ci for the branch you're building
 - Update the CHANGELOG.md with any customer-affecting changes since the last release
-- Run `grunt release:patch` (or: "major", "minor", "patch", "prepatch")
+- Run `npm run grunt -- release:patch` (or: "major", "minor", "patch", "prepatch")
-- Run `grunt release:deploy`
+- Run `npm run grunt -- release:deploy`
 - Visit https://github.com/ably/ably-js/tags and add release notes to the release (generally you can just copy the notes you added to the CHANGELOG)
 - For nontrivial releases: update the ably-js submodule ref in the realtime repo